 Tease Your Brain!

 United States Trivia: Can you answer these questions?

-- What state is known as the "Mother of Presidents (Pennsylvania or Virginia)?
+- Which state is known as the "Garden State" (New Jersey or Florida)?

 - Where is the Grand Canyon (Colorado or Arizona)?